leandro-almeida/undergraduate-thesis/README.md

 followed the main requirements for a good IV software.

 -
-The project folders are structured as the following:
+### Project Folders
-* VIWeb folder: contains all javascripts, css and html files that actually makes the fun part of Data Visualization.
+- VIWeb folder: contains all javascripts, css and html files that actually makes the fun part of Data Visualization.
-* VIWebEJB and VIWebEar: just a prototype of future works, not finished, intended to be a dynamic backend to manage datasets from .txt os .csv files.
+- VIWebEJB and VIWebEar: just a prototype of future works, not finished, intended to be a dynamic backend to manage datasets from .txt os .csv files.

--
-Here are some screenshots of the application prototype:
+### Some Screenshots

 * First load of the application, showing the interactive areas.
 Left side: visualization area.
 Right side: Interaction Area and Information Analysis.